celo-org/celo-proposals/CIPs/cip-granda_mento.md

 license: Apache 2.0
 ---

-This is the suggested template for new CIPs.

-Note that a CIP number will be assigned by an editor.
-When opening a pull request to submit your CIP, please use an abbreviated title in the filename, `cip-draft_title_abbrev.md`.

 ## Simple Summary
-> If you can't explain it simply, you don't understand it well enough.
-Provide a simplified and layman-accessible explanation of the CIP.

 Granda Mento is a mechanism to facilitate large CELO <-> stable token exchanges that aren't suitable via Mento or OTC.
-A new contract is created that has the authorization by Governance to exchange a limited amount of `CELO <-> stable token`.
+A new contract is created that has the authorization by Governance to exchange `CELO <-> stable token`.
 Exchanges via this contract must be approved by a multisig and can be vetoed by Governance.

 ## Abstract

-> A short (~200 word) description of the technical issue being addressed.
+There are no existing solutions for making large exchanges ($1m+) involving stable tokens.
+Apart from cUSD minted for validator payments every epoch, stable tokens can only be minted via Mento.
+Large volume exchanges via Mento experience high slippage due to the limited bucket sizes in the constant product market maker.
+Granda Mento is a proposed a mechanism for large-volume stable token exchanges.

 ## Motivation
-> The motivation is critical for CIPs that want to change the Celo protocol.
-It should clearly explain why the existing protocol specification is inadequate to address the problem that the CIP solves.
-CIP submissions without sufficient motivation may be rejected outright.

 Users looking to make larger exchanges involving stable tokens are faced with 3 options:
 1. Exchange `CELO <-> stable token` via Mento slowly over a longer period of time.